1 Pedro 1:1

 As obedient children, do not be conformed to the former lusts which were yours in your ignorance,

-(a) Obedient children.
-Believers are known as the children of God (see entry for 1 John 5:2).
+(uma) Obedient children.
+Believers are known as the children of God (see entrada for 1 John 5:2).
+We obey our Father because we know how good he is and how much he loves us.

 (c) Ignorance.
 When you were an unbeliever and didn’t know there was a better way to live.